Hillsborough Boys F.C.

 Hillsborough Boys Junior Football Club, referred to as Hillsborough Boys, are an intermediate football club that they play in Division 1 of the Mid-Ulster Football League in Northern Ireland.
 Hillsborough Boys are based in Lisburn.
 Hillsborough Boys F.C. was established in 1969 by Brian Ogle.
-The club plays in the Irish Cup.
+The club, which plays in the Irish Cup, forms part of the Mid-Ulster Football Association.

 Hillsborough Boys holds the Irish FA's Advanced Club Mark, which is the highest accreditation available to clubs not competing in the Northern Ireland Football League licensing system.

 History

 Hillsborough Boys Junior Football Club were established in 1969 by founder Brian Ogle.
 Originally a village team, they were one of the founders of a regional league known as the Dundonald Junior League.
 In 1977, Hillsborough Boys won all 33 games in the league, completing a league and cup double.

 The Hillsborough Boys Learning Disability Football Team finished third place in the Disability Sports Team of the Year category at the 2022 Draynes Farm Sports Personality of the Year Awards.

 The club has played in various European tournaments and cup competitions.
 These includes competitions in Denmark, Germany, Norway, Sweden and Italy.
 The youth teams compete in the Verona Cup, a tournament held in Lake Garda, Italy.
 They won the competition in 2013 and 2024.